ElektraInitiative/libelektra/doc/decisions/5_implemented/decision_process.md

        - Link to commit SHA-IDs for details.
     3. Mark all GitHub threads as resolved, if you incorporated the feedback as suggested.
        Committing a suggestion directly on GitHub does this automatically.
-  - As generally recommended in Elektra, do not squash commits after they are visible on the pull request.
+  - As generally recommended in Elektra, do not squash commits after they are visible in a pull request.
   - Rebase only if the decision was already accepted and has a merge conflict.
 - For decision reviewers:
   - Prefer to directly give suggestions how to change sentences.
   - General questions should be asked in the root of "Conversation" and not at vaguely related sentences in the review.
-- Decision PRs only modify a _single_ decision.
   Small exceptions like backlinks from other decisions are okay, though.
 - Changes not changing the decision step or the direction of the decision are not decision PRs.
 - The person merging the decision PR must be someone other than the person that created the decision.